2026/04/22

 3.Walk-In Oven vs Truck-In Oven: Check the Loading Method First

 A walk-in oven and a truck-in oven can both be used for large batch heating, but their loading logic is different.
-A walk-in oven is usually selected when operators need chamber access, internal positioning flexibility, or floor-level handling.
+A walk-in oven is usually selected when operators need chamber access, internal positioning flexibility, floor-level handling, or direct loading of oversized components.
+For manufacturers handling large parts, pallets, or rack-loaded batches, a walk-in oven for large parts should be reviewed together with usable chamber size, door clearance, load spacing, and airflow space.

 A truck-in oven is usually selected when the load is moved into the chamber by carts, trucks, trolleys, or rail-guided bases.
 This distinction matters because the chamber floor, door opening, threshold, loading clearance, airflow path, and recovery time after door opening may all change according to the loading method.
 If the wrong oven type is selected at the beginning, the final design may become harder to operate, harder to maintain, or less efficient for production.

 Selection QuestionWalk-In Oven DirectionTruck-In Oven Direction